-Some constellation satellites experienced significant drift in their (nominally) Sun-synchronous overpass time during their period service (see of https://pmm.nasa.gov/sites/default/files/imce/times allsat.jpg for a current time-series plot).
+Some constellation satellites experienced significant drift in their (nominally) Sun-synchronous overpass time during their period of service (see https://gpm.nasa.gov/resources/images/gpm-constellation-overpass-times for a current time-series plot).
 There is no direct effect on the accuracy of the precipitation estimates, but it is possible that the systematic change in sampling time could introduce subtle shifts in the resulting collection of precipitation estimates.
 Additionally, the climatological calibrations of the constellation satellites against GMI/TMI are based on a snapshot of fixed overpass times, so if the constellation overpass times drift the calibrations will "drift" as well.